Scarecrow1965/LED-SDCard-MPU-LA-OLED-ESP32/README.md

 ## My Personal Computer Workstation

-I decided to build my very own custom U-shaped computer workstation so i can learn how to code and even do some computewr building as a side hobby/job.
+I decided to build my very own custom U-shaped computer workstation so i can learn how to code and even do some computewr building as a side hobby/job.<br>
-It would have an epoxied hardwood butcher style top with a notch at the bottom for LED strips and the rest would be parts of an old computer server mainframe I got a while ago.
+It would have an epoxied hardwood butcher style top with a notch at the bottom for LED strips and the rest would be parts of an old computer server mainframe I got a while ago.<br>

-It would have three distinct parts to it.
+It would have three distinct parts to it.<br>
-The first section would be a wide stand big enoung to house a computer repair platform and would have an open-frame chassis with power supply sitting on top of an ESD mat located right beside me.
+The first section would be a wide stand big enoung to house a computer repair platform and would have an open-frame chassis with power supply sitting on top of an ESD mat located right beside me.<br>
-The second section would be a stand-up desk that would house all the standard things: 3 monitors, mouse, keyboard, sound bar, stream deck, lighting, microphone, etc. It would also have a control to raise and lower the top.
+The second section would be a stand-up desk that would house all the standard things: 3 monitors, mouse, keyboard, sound bar, stream deck, lighting, microphone, etc. It would also have a control to raise and lower the top.<br>
-The third section would be a small stand which would have the other peripherals like printer, scanner, external hard drives, reference books, etc.
+The third section would be a small stand which would have the other peripherals like printer, scanner, external hard drives, reference books, etc.<br>

-On each of the sections (at the bottom of the hardwood), there would be an addressable WS2818A LED strip which would surround the entire section.
+On each of the sections (at the bottom of the hardwood), there would be an addressable WS2818A LED strip which would surround the entire section.<br>
-Of course, since these section have different sizes, so would be the number of LEDs.
+Of course, since these section have different sizes, so would be the number of LEDs.<br>

 ## Contents:
-This is almost the full series of upgrades to my computer wokstation.
+This is almost the full series of upgrades to my computer wokstation.<br>
 This program inside this repository includes the following modules:
 - 1x DOIT V1 Devkit ESP32 (<a href="https://randomnerdtutorials.com/getting-started-with-esp32/" target="_blank">link here</a>);
 - 1x 4-relay module (example of it : <a href="https://www.amazon.ca/ELEGOO-Channel-Optocoupler-Arduino-Raspberry/dp/B06XCKQ1M9?th=1" target="_blank">link here</a>);